 For the past two years I have been a part of University Recreation as an Intramural Official.
 I originally applied for the postion as a Sophomore looking for a part-time job to get some extra spending money but since it has become much more than a job.
 Since joining the URec team I have officiated flag football, basketball, and softball, as well as participating in these sports with many others.
 Officiating has relit my passion for sports as being able to play a crucial role in these high-stake (for the students participating in them at least) sporting events.
 It has given me the opportunity to be a student of these games all over again, from a different perspective.
 Not only have I had a blast officiating but I have been able to meet a ton of great people.
 Being able to go through training and officiate with so many people has given me a sense of community with Intramurals and at the student activity center.

 As my freshman year winds down and I take a look back I can’t help but smile at how my year turned out.
-Choosing where I wanted to attend college was undoubtably the hardest decisions I ever had to make.
+Choosing where I wanted to attend college was undoubtedly the hardest decision I ever had to make.
 However, looking back now at that decision, I couldn’t be happier.
 Throughout the past year, I met some of my closest friends, found my calling, and learned quite a bit both inside, and outside, the classroom.

 Perhaps the most helpful part of my freshman year was the people I met.
 I knew when I accepted the Leader Advancement Scholarship that it was a special program.
 However, I never dreamed of how awesome the people around me would be.
 From the workers in the Leadership Institute to members of my cohort, and everyone in between, there’s never a time where I questioned whether I could possibly be in better company.
 The impact that my cohort has had on me can’t be put into words.
-One thing the people around me have helped me do is be comfortable in my own skin.
+One thing the people around me have helped me do is to be comfortable in my own skin.
 It’s easy to say I was proud of who I was in high school but since coming to college I have truly been able to be myself.
-My cohort has literally become some of my best friends and have helped me every step.
+My cohort has literally become some of my best friends and has helped me every step.
 Additionally,

-seeing their passion shine, day in and day out, is something that has put things into perspective.
+seeing their passion shine, day in and day out is something that has put things into perspective.
 Everything they do, they do for a reason.
 Whether it’s going vegan, shunning single-use plastic bottles, or encouraging me to vote whatever they do, they do with passion.
 They have helped me to be conscious of what I do, and be aware of my impact.
-As a result I have not doubted for a second that I am a better person because of them.
+As a result, I have not doubted for a second that I am a better person because of them.

 On a final thought, this past year has brought me more knowledge than I ever expected.
-Of course I hit the books and survived the gruesome freshman year with my GPA in tact.
+Of course, I hit the books and survived the gruesome freshman year with my GPA intact.
 However, the knowledge I have acquired stems so much farther than the classroom.
 One thing I was not ready for coming into college was all the opinions and passion on every controversial topic out there.
-Whether or not you agree with their beliefs (which you won’t on every topic), you have to admire their topic.
+Whether or not you agree with their beliefs (which you won’t on every topic), you have to admire their passion.
 For example, even though I am not going vegan or becoming a vegetarian, I have learned tons about substitutes for meat, the harm it does, and the environmental impact.
-This is just one example from a years worth of learning about stats, governmental corruption, religions, and the list goes on.
+This is just one example from a year’s worth of learning about stats, governmental corruption, religions, and the list goes on.
 At the end of the day, knowledge is enlightening and I become more enlightened every day.